Nitir4/Linear-Algebra-Matlab/ImageCompression/README.md

      ImageCompressionGUI - GUI implementation of the ImageCompressionApp_mech505 while not a full blown .mlapp it does some of the GUI in .m file

+     ImageCompressionAPP - A full blown application made using MATLAB's app designer. (.mlapp) {the work on this remains to be in progress)